Entering the Court Floor or Juvenile Courtroom.

 criminal justice department staff and all others entering the facility are screened.
 Only uniformed law

-enforcement officers and judges are exempt from screening.
+enforcement officers and judicial officers are exempt from screening.
 You may be asked to remove jewelry, accessories, and

 Please note that the only entrance to the Court Floor is through the middle arch lobby of the Civic Center.